Free shipping to the US on orders over $150

 4) Adding the Seasonings to the Cucumbers

-Add the vinegar, soy sauce, sugar, and sesame seeds to the cucumbers and mix well.
+Add the rice vinegar, soy sauce, sugar, and sesame seeds to the cucumbers and mix well.
 The standard variation of cucumber sunomono is done!

-5) Preparing the Wakame Seaweed
+5) Blooming the Wakame Seaweed

 Put 3g of dried wakame seaweed into a bowl and add water.
 After about 10 minutes, the dried wakame seaweed will expand in size and become fresh.
 Drain the water.